Rahmerh/kafka-integration-examples/README.md

 A simple example project to get a kafka consumer/producer environment set up.
 Complete with docker-compose, infra containers and the works.

+## contents

+I have the following applications/containers in this project

+- nu.example.FirestoreProducer
+  - A simple producer which listens to the `Users` collection in firestore and produces a message for each document change.
+- nu.example.UserConsumer
+  - Consumes user messages from the topic and writes the results to the console.
+- nu.example.UserProducer
+  - More a PoC than anything else, when it starts it'll produce 100 messages to the topic withh 200ms sleeps in between each message.

 ## Requirements

 - [Dotnet 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)